U.S. Department of State Seal

 Find information on dual nationality,prevention of international child abduction, and customs regulations on our websites.

-Terrorism: Extremist groups within Pakistan continue to seek opportunities to attack locations where U.S. citizens and Westerners are known to congregate or visit, including government facilities and public locations, such as schools and universities, shopping malls, markets, hotels, clubs and restaurants, , transportation hubs/stations, minority neighborhoods, and outdoor recreation areas.
-The U.S. Embassy and Consulates prohibit personnel from visiting houses of worship.
-Terrorists also target Pakistani officials, government facilities, security forces, religious minorities and facilities including Sufi shrines, and regularly resort to kidnapping for ransom.
 Attacks have included armed assaults on heavily guarded sites, including Pakistani military and police installations, and airports.
-Primary terrorist tactics include suicide operations, gunfire, and bombings (including vehicle-borne explosives and improvised explosive devices), while other actions include but are not limited to assassinations, carjackings, and assaults.
+Primary tactics of terrorists include suicide operations, shootings, and bombings (including vehicle-borne explosives and improvised explosive devices), while other actions include but are not limited to assassinations, carjackings, kidnappings, and assaults.
 The Government of Pakistan maintains heightened security measures, particularly in major cities, and these measures can vary from day to day.
-The U.S. Embassy and Consulates regularly assess security situations and restrict the movements of official personnel.
+However, the U.S. government is aware of narcotics smuggled onto flights from Pakistan, which may indicate broader security vulnerabilities at Pakistani airports.

-We recommend you limit the frequency of travel and minimize the duration of trips to public markets, restaurants, and other public locations.
-The U.S. Embassy and Consulates prohibit personnel from using public transportation or taxi services.
-With few exceptions, official visitors are not authorized to stay overnight in local hotels anywhere in the country; we strongly urge you to avoid hotels that do not apply stringent security measures.
-Depending on ongoing security assessments, the U.S. Embassy and Consulates sometimes place areas such as tourist attractions, hotels, markets, shopping malls, and restaurants off-limits to official personnel.
+Official U.S. government personnel visiting Pakistan are authorized to stay overnight in certain local hotels in Islamabad, and some other areas of the country.
+Avoid hotels that do not apply stringent security measures.
+Depending on ongoing security assessments, the U.S. Embassy and Consulates sometimes place areas such as tourist attractions, hotels, markets, shopping malls, and restaurants off-limits to official U.S. government personnel on official travel/orders.

-We recommend you follow media coverage of local events and maintain good situational awareness and operational security wherever you travel in Pakistan.
+Follow media coverage of local events and maintain good situational awareness and operational security wherever you travel in Pakistan.
 If you feel that your life is in danger in Pakistan, we advise you to report the threat to local police authorities and consider immediately changing locations or departing Pakistan.

 For more information, see our Terrorism page.

 Crime: All travelers are advised to dress conservatively, with arms and legs covered, and to avoid walking alone.
-We recommend against travel on the streets late at night.
+We recommend avoiding travel on the streets late at night.
 Urban crime can be organized or opportunistic and conducted by individuals or groups.
-It can include fraud, theft, robbery, carjacking, rape, assault, and burglary.
+It can include fraud, theft, robbery, carjacking, assault, and burglary.
 Incidents of crime and levels of violence are higher in low-income residential and congested commercial areas but are seen in wealthier areas as well.
 Pickpocketing, theft, and larceny are common on buses and trains at all hours of the day.

 Take precautions to avoid crime, including:

-• locking home and vehicle doors
+• Locking home and vehicle doors

-• varying routes and schedules
+• Varying routes and schedules

-• keeping bags or valuables under your legs away from passing vehicle traffic and ensuring that bag straps are not visible
+• Keeping bags or valuables under your legs away from passing vehicle traffic and ensuring that bag straps are not visible

-• traveling in groups
+• Traveling in groups

-• being accompanied by someone with the ability to speak the local language if you travel outside urban areas
+• Being accompanied by someone with the ability to speak the local language if you travel outside urban areas

-• carrying your mobile phone
+• Carrying your mobile phone

 If you are assaulted, flee to a safe area and report the situation to local authorities by going directly to a police station or dialing 15.

 Demonstrations occur frequently.
-They may take place in response to political or economic issues, on politically significant holidays, and during international events.
+They may take place in response to local, national, or international current events, including on politically significant holidays.

-• Demonstrations can be unpredictable, avoid areas around protests and demonstrations.
+• Demonstrations can be unpredictable; avoid areas around protests and demonstrations.

 • Past demonstrations have turned violent.